marplemr/oren.github.io/posts/ractive/ractive-js.md

 Ember.js and AngularJS are great for a single-page-app.
 But if your app has a lot of server-side rendering and it spits html to the browser, you might not enjoy many features that the bigger frameworks offer.

 ### Modularity
 If all you need is one or two features (in our case it's data binding and event-handling) it might be better to find smaller libraries that ease your pain.
 AngularJS comes with testing framework, router, data-binding, event handling, dependency injection and more.
-We don't have a need (at the moment) most of those.
+Right now We don't need many of them.

 ### Learning curve
 Ractive.js takes a few hours to learn.
-You can turn on your HACKER_MODE by `wget -r http://www.ractivejs.org/` and read it on your next flight from LA to Chicago.
+Rumors say that it can be learned inside-out on a flight from LA to Chicago.
 AngularJS will require a few weeks of investment and Ember.js...aham..[good luck with that](http://emberjs.com/blog/2013/03/21/making-ember-easier.html).